-In a press conference today, we announced Called2Change, which will make sure every 9th grade student in the Oklahoma City Public School District experiences the Oklahoma City National Memorial & Museum during the 2016-2017 school year, thanks to generous grants from OGE Energy Corp., ONE Gas and AT&T. Oklahoma history is a high school graduation requirement taught in the 9th grade.
-Encouraging schools to go beyond the classroom and visit the Memorial in the class where they are studying the events of April 19, 1995, will greatly enhance their history curriculum.
+It is our hope that every 9th grade student in Oklahoma experiences the Oklahoma City National Memorial & Museum as part of our Called2Change program.
+Encouraging schools to go beyond the classroom and visit the Memorial in the class where they are studying the events of April 19, 1995, greatly enhances their history curriculum.

-In addition to exploring the Museum and learning about the meaningful symbolism in the Outdoor Symbolic Memorial, freshmen will also participate in hands-on interactives about forensics or structural engineering in the Uncover-Discover Lab.
-These students will discover the many ways they can positively impact and strengthen their communities.
+Then, students will visit the Museum and learn about the meaningful symbolism in the Outdoor Symbolic Memorial.
+They will participate in hands-on interactives about forensics or structural engineering in the Uncover-Discover STEM Lab.
+They will discover the many ways they can positively impact and strengthen their communities.